tweag/asterius/docs/webassembly.md

 * The load/store instructions operate on 64-bit addresses, yet `wasm32` use `uint32` when indexing into the linear memory.
 * The `CmmSwitch` labels are 64-bit. `CmmCondBranch` also checks a 64-bit condition. `br_if`/`br_table` operates on `uint32`.
 * Only `i32`/`i64` is supported by `wasm32` value types, but in Cmm we also need arithmetic on 8-bit/16-bit integers.

+### Pages and addresses

+The WebAssembly linear memory has a hard-coded page size of 64KB.
+There are several places which operate in units of pages rather than raw bytes:

+* `CurrentMemory`/`GrowMemory`
+* `Memory` component of a `Module`